cristianortiz/auctionEngine/README.md

-# Online Vehicle Auction Platform
+# Online Auction Platform

-This project aims to build a web platform for auctioning used and damaged vehicles, with an initial focus on vehicles sourced from insurance companies.
+This project aims to build a web platform for auctioning products like used and damaged vehicles

 ## Description